pacifiic/augment-finetune-genomics/environment_setup/README.md

 ## 🧩 Environment Setup

 To set up your environment, follow the steps below.
+We have checked that going through Steps 1–3 in order successfully reproduces the environment.

 ---